dmccreary/robot-faces/docs/lessons/ellipse.md

 # Drawing Ellipses

-Since version 1.19.1 of the MicroPython runtime was released in February 2023 we have support for the Framebuf [Ellipse](https://docs.micropython.org/en/latest/library/framebuf.html?highlight=ellipse#framebuf.FrameBuffer.ellipse) operator.
+Since version 1.19.1-724 of the MicroPython runtime was released in February 2023 we have support for the framebuf [Ellipse](https://docs.micropython.org/en/latest/library/framebuf.html?highlight=ellipse#framebuf.FrameBuffer.ellipse) function.
 This function allows us to draw circles and ellipses that are both filled and un-filled.

 We can also draw into one or more quadrants so we can do 1/4, 1/2, or 3/4 filled ellipses.